About the Hart Awards

 - Created groundbreaking new programs, including the Texas Program in Sports and Media, UT3D, Denius-Sams Gaming Academy, the Center for Health Communication, the Michael and Tami Lang Stuttering Institute and the Senior Fellows honors program.

 - Supported the creation of the new KUT and KUTX studios.

 - Championed the cause of Texas Student Media by assuming its oversight.

-- Completed the $10 million campaign to establish the Stan Richards School of Advertising and Public Relations.
+- Completed the $10 million campaign to establish the Stan Richards School of Advertising & Public Relations.